MoralisWeb3/docs/docs/04-example-dapps/evm/nft-gating-nextjs.md

 This tutorial shows you how to create a NextJS dapp containing NFT gated functionality.
 We will create a protected page that's only accessible to users who authenticate and own at least one NFT from the specified NFT collection.

-You can find the repository with the final code here: <https://github.com/MoralisWeb3/demo-apps/tree/main/nextjs_moralis_nft_gating>.
+You can find the repository with the final code [here](https://github.com/MoralisWeb3/demo-apps/tree/main/nextjs_moralis_nft_gating).

 ![If User Fulfills Requirements - This is the Landing Page](/img/content/dfc9bf3-81e82ad-Untitled.webp)